monarch-initiative/phenogrid/README.md

 #About Phenogrid

-Phenogrid is implemented as a jQuery UI widget.
-The phenogrid widget uses semantic similarity calculations provided by OWLSim (www.owlsim.org), as provided through APIs from the Monarch Initiative (www.monarchinitiative.org).
+Phenogrid is a Javascript component that visualizes semantic similarity calculations provided by OWLSim (www.owlsim.org), as provided through APIs from the Monarch Initiative (www.monarchinitiative.org).

 Given an input list of phenotypes (you will see the sample input below) and parameters specified in config/phenogrid_config.js indicating desired source of matching models (humans, model organisms, etc.), the phenogrid will call the Monarch API to get OWLSim results and render them in your web browser in data visualization.
 And you may use the visualized data for your research.

 #Installation Instructions

 If you won't be doing any development of Phenogrid, you can simply download the phenogrid github zip file and unzip, then open the `index.html` to run this widget.

 For developers who want to make changes to phenogrid, following is the process.